 Burlington real estate is some of the most expensive in Kentucky, although Burlington house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Burlington is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Burlington is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Burlington who work in office and administrative support (15.19%), sales jobs (14.06%), and management occupations (12.99%).
+Overall, Burlington is a town of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Burlington who work in office and administrative support (16.69%), management occupations (13.42%), and sales jobs (11.87%).

 Also of interest is that Burlington has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Burlington citizens is substantially higher than the typical US community, as 29.27% of adults in Burlington have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Burlington is somewhat higher than in the average US city of 21.84%: 25.26% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burlington residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Burlington include Irish, English, Italian, and Scottish.